 A Solo and Ensemble Jazz Pianist

-“New Orleans Tango,” written by DeSare, followed and reminded this writer that DeSare is a contemporary composer adding to the American Songbook.
-DeSare’s contribution to the extant literature is a remarkable feat as the sacred Songbook clings mightily to its established canon.
+The delightful “New Orleans Tango,” written by DeSare, followed and reminded this writer that DeSare was a contemporary composer adding to the American Songbook.
+DeSare’s contribution to the extant literature is remarkable as the sacred Songbook clings mightily to its established canon.

 “Paris Will Always Have You,” written by DeSare, drew on the charm of Paris and the composer’s romantic musings of the beautiful city.
 This song and setting provided the apposite transition to DeSare’s intimate vocal solo accompanied simply by seven-string guitarist Edward Decker in Howard Arlen and Johnny Mercer’s “One For My Baby,” described by DeSare as the ultimate Frank Sinatra saloon song.